ietf-rats/draft-fedorkow-rats-network-device-attestation/draft-fedorkow-rats-network-device-attestation-01.md

 RIV also depends on reliable reference measurements, as expressed by the RIM {{RIM}}.
 The definition of trust procedures for RIMs is out of scope for RIV, and the device owner is free to use any policy to validate a set of reference measurements.
-RIMs may be conveyed out-of-band or in-band, as part of the attestation process (see Section XX)[xref].
+RIMs may be conveyed out-of-band or in-band, as part of the attestation process (see Section 3.2).
 But for embedded devices, where software is usually shipped as a self-contained package, RIMs signed by the manufacturer and delivered in-band may be more convenient for the device owner.

 # Conclusion